 This follow-up audit yielded a positive result in several areas: such as that Lonmin has high working standards.
 The subject of work safety is of great importance for Lonmin, particularly for underground work.

-However, the audit also identified gaps that Lonmin needed to close:
+However, the audit also identified gaps that Lonmin still needs to close:

 So far, we have seen a great willingness on the part of Lonmin to improve the situation with regard to all of the identified deficiencies.
 Our ambition is to support Lonmin in its efforts.
 Lonmin supports the investigations and evaluations conducted by BASF and the auditors, and is participating in the necessary follow-up evaluations.

-In recent years, we have intensively discussed the topic of housing construction with Lonmin, and we have also exerted our influence to intensify Lonmin’s work on improving the housing situation for employees.
-Lonmin’s past plans called for 5,500 residential units.
-This goal had not been met as of 2017.
-But at that time, we saw visible progress in the construction of the 1,240 planned residential units which were to be finished by the end of 2018.
+In recent years, we have intensively discussed the topic of housing construction with Lonmin, and we have also exerted our influence to intensify Lonmin's work on improving the housing situation for employees.
+We are aware that Lonmin's past plans called for 5,500 residential units.
+This goal has not been met.
+But we are seeing visible progress in the construction of the 1240 planned residential units, that are planned to be finished by the end of 2018.

-These are all hopeful signs for a positive development that encourages us to continue supporting Lonmin with its improvement process.
-BASF expects its suppliers to fully comply with applicable laws and adhere to internationally recognized environmental, social and corporate governance standards.
-Furthermore, BASF demands its suppliers ensure the same and replicate this with their subcontractors and suppliers along the whole value chain.
+These are all hopeful signals for a positive development that encourages us to continue supporting Lonmin with its improvement process.
+BASF expects from its suppliers to fully comply with applicable laws and to adhere to internationally recognized environmental, social and corporate governance standards.
+Furthermore, BASF demands from its suppliers to ensure the same and to replicate this with their subcontractors and suppliers along the whole value chain.

 Our general approach towards all our suppliers is that we act responsibly and rely on our partners to act responsibly, too.
 Furthermore, we offer our support to partners in their efforts to meet their respective responsibilities.
 We conduct reviews based on sustainability risk assessments.
-Whenever we become aware of violations, we urge our suppliers to end these.
-Where appropriate, we support our partners, civil society, and cross-industry initiatives for tackling related challenges together, with a broader basis of stakeholders.
+Whenever we become aware of violations, we urge to end these.
+Where appropriate, we support our partners, civil society, or cross-industry initiatives for tackling related challenges together, on a broader basis of stakeholders.
 In other cases, we may choose to explore business alternatives and reserve the right to terminate business relations.

-In the event that the Marikana Mine were to become the property of Sibanye Stillwater and Sibanye becomes BASF’s supplier, BASF will expect the same from this supplier as from Lonmin.
-Sibanye is a member and supporter of the IPA sustainability initiative that we co-initiated, which includes a commitment by mines to sustainability audit schemes as well as best practices exchange, upscaling and collaboration.
-IPA is the International Platinum Group Metals Association (IPA).
+In the event that the Marikana Mine will become the property of Sibanye Stillwater and Sibanye becomes BASF's supplier, BASF will expect the same from this supplier as from Lonmin.

 For more information about our general approach towards all our suppliers, please click here.